milnus/resplat-github-workshop/slides/github_slides.md

 - **Why?** Good commit messages help you travel back in time and view what each change meant
 - Helps your collobarators understand your changes
 - Don't explain how it was done, explain what the intention  was  and **why**
-- Use proper english and reference issue identfiers where possible
+- Use proper english and reference issue identifiers where possible
 - If you want to amend a commit message use the following command:
 ```
 git commit -a --amend